w3c/N3/grammar/README.md

 - Install `webpack` for `npm` (see [here](https://webpack.js.org/guides/installation/#local-installation))

-- Create a webpack.config.js file (see `js/webpack.config.js` for an example; normally, you only need to change your entry point)
+- Create a `webpack.config.js` file (see `js/webpack.config.js` for an example; normally, you only need to change your entry point)

-- Copy all generated parser & lexer files under the `editor/parser/n3` folder

-- Under the `editor/` folder, run the following: `npx webpack --config webpack.config.js`
+- Run the following: `npx webpack --config webpack.config.js`
 *NB*: set `minimize` to `false` for easier debugging